hjellinek/ctk-core/docs/StructureAndRationale.md

 The simple environment for the tests (environment properties and normal junit environment, with server-specific communications delegated to the ctk-transport module) should help when the team starts using different JVM languages (groovy, javascript, jython, etc); as long as each language delivers a jar file of test classes that are JUnit-invocable, the tests should mix into the CTK reasonably well.

-(This has not yet been tried, and it isn't clear how the test documention and source get knotted together across languages.)
+(7/13/2015 Wayne S: This has not yet been tried, and it isn't clear how the test documention and source get knotted together across languages.)